 • Clinical Evaluation: Detailed medical history, physical examination, and assessment of symptoms.

-Preparation for Blood Tests:
+Preparation for the Polycystic Ovary Syndrome Blood Test:

 • Timing: Some hormone tests are best performed during the early follicular phase (days 2-5) of the menstrual cycle.